-You’ve got to be in it to win it: most companies don’t win awards because most companies don’t enter them
+You’ve got to be in it to win it: most companies don’t win business awards because most companies don’t enter them

 In business, just like in the movies, it pays to airbrush out the negatives and accentuate the positives.